muratukel/8WeekSQLChallange/Case_Study_#8/Segment Analysis.md

 | 10839       | Tampa and St Petersburg Trip Planners   | "2019-03-01" | 4.84           | "2018-07-01"  | 75.03          |
 | 23          | Techies                                 | "2019-08-01" | 7.92           | "2018-07-01"  | 86.69          |
 | 43546       | Personalized Gift Shoppers              | "2019-06-01" | 5.7            | "2019-03-01"  | 73.15          |

+## 5.How would you describe our customers in this segment based off their composition and ranking values?
+What sort of products or services should we show to these customers and what should we avoid?

+## Entertainment Industry Decision Makers: Eğlence Sektörü Karar Vericileri

+Entertainment Industry Decision Makers are in the high percentile of rankings (86.15), thus they should be directed to relevant and quality content.
+When the entertainment industry ranks low (11.23), it's likely that other industries are prevailing at that time.
+They seem to shine when their rankings are at their highest percentages.
+Even at their lowest ranking percentiles, they still hold a significant segment, demonstrating their influence.

+**Recommendations:**
+As decision makers in the entertainment industry, content about industry innovations, leaders, and business opportunities can be presented.
+For a comedy movie or a sports event to be entertaining, a prerequisite is that individuals find the content amusing.

+**Avoid:**
+Content unrelated to the entertainment industry, such as technology or finance topics, should be avoided.
+Also, steer clear of low-quality or false information.